StAwN74/ckSurf-1.18kd-Release/README.md

 ﻿# ckSurf-1.18kd-Release 🌍
   ***!
 Recent update (jan 2023) - Test server at steam://connect/82.66.111.1:27016 !***

-  Last seen version of a great plugin, server crash fixed.
-No need to fully unload plugin on regular maps.
+  Last and only maintained version of a great plugin, server crash fixed.
   Available for any server tickrate.
+No need to fully unload plugin on regular maps ! 🔫
   Only 1 bonus bot for maps with several bonus stages, to finally and completely break the memory leak.
   Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
 More info in the included Readme.
-  Last updated summer 2020, being back in jan 2023.
-I just fixed bots, hud, and updated smlib, and will share soon.
+  Easy upgrade after 20023 update.
+I just fixed bots start, hud, and updated includes to new syntax.
   Taking no credit except the fixing part of a good ol' car, see below:
   - Replays related crashs fixed.
 Bots' trails removed like in other forks, for performance.
   - Player & admin commands related issues fixed.
 Some rcon commands (with client 0) were fuzzy.